 In the example below, linking is done to the oldest purchase batch.
 Finally, remember to save the selection.

-The link can be removed by changing the linked row back to zero, which updates the value to "no link on transaction row," from which it can be linked again to another purchase batch if desired.
+The link can be removed by changing the linked row back to zero.
+In this case, the value is updated to the status "no link on transaction row," from which the row can, if desired, be linked again to another purchase batch.

-The linked stock row appears in the stock entry with a green background, and the unit price (purchase price) of the product is updated from the linked purchase batch row.
+The linked stock row appears in the stock entry with a green background.
+In this case, the unit price (purchase price) of the product is also updated from the linked purchase batch row.
 The status row shows how many pieces from the purchase batch are still remaining.

 Keywords: Batch processing, stock transactions, product batch, linking, purchase batch, stock entry